Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-browser-ext/readme.md

 ## axe browser extensions

-The Axe web browser extension tool is a free tool from Deque Systems that offers developers and testers with a relatively quick and easy way to test for accessibility within a development or production environment via their web browser.
+The Axe web browser extension tool is a free tool from Deque Systems that offers developers and testers a relatively quick and easy way to test for accessibility within a development or production environment via their web browser.

 The tool currently integrates with Chrome, Firefox, and Edge with extended features being available via the Chrome extension.